-- ii. determine that a sanction should be imposed.
-In this case, the Committee will notify the Assistant or Associate Dean of Students of its decision with- in 24 hours.
+ii. determine that a sanction should be imposed.
+In this case, the Committee will notify the Assistant or Associate Dean of Students of its decision within 24 hours.
+If the Committee believes that a permanent notation of the violation should appear on the student's (or students') transcript, the Committee will discuss this with the Dean before making a final determination.
 The Assistant or Associate Dean of Students will notify the accused and the victim(s)/ accuser(s) of the Committee's decision, in writing, within five (5) business days of the hearing.
 The student(s) receiving the sanction(s) will have the right to appeal the Committee's decision to the Dean of Students based on specific justifications for appeal listed in Section II, E (Appeal of Disciplinary Decisions).
-A request for an appeal must be presented to the Dean of Students within five (5) business days of receipt of the Dean of Students' decision. - 3.
-If a student fails to appear as scheduled before the Dean of Students or the Code of Conduct Hearing Committee, whichever is scheduled to hear his/her case, the right to be heard is waived unless the student presents in writing an acceptable reason for failure to appear.
+A request for an appeal must be presented to the Dean of Students within five (5) business days of receipt of the Dean of Students' decision.

+3. If a student fails to appear as scheduled before the Dean of Students or the Code of Conduct Hearing Committee, whichever is scheduled to hear his/her case, the right to be heard is waived unless the student presents in writing an acceptable reason for failure to appear.
 In the case of an excused absence, the case will be adjudicated at the earliest possible date.
-If the absence is not excused, the Dean of Students or the Code of Conduct Hearing Committee, whichever is scheduled to hear the case, will decide the case on the basis of evidence presented. - 4.
-Hearings with the Dean of Students or the Code of Conduct Hearing Committee shall be tape recorded and can be reviewed by the individual charged and by the victim(s)/accuser(s) in the Dean of Students' office.
+If the absence is not excused, the Dean of Students or the Code of Conduct Hearing Committee, whichever is scheduled to hear the case, will decide the case on the basis of evidence presented.

+4. Hearings with the Dean of Students or the Code of Conduct Hearing Committee shall be tape recorded and can be reviewed by the individual charged and by the victim(s)/accuser(s) in the Dean of Students' office.